Zemanta/engineering-at-zemanta/6-Testing.md

 ### 3.4.
 Fixtures

-[Fixtures](https://docs.djangoproject.com/en/1.9/howto/initial-data/) can be very useful for initiating your tests with data required to for tests to function.
+[Fixtures](https://docs.djangoproject.com/en/1.9/howto/initial-data/) can be very useful for initiating your tests with data required for tests to function.

 So instead of putting your data initialization spaghetti code into into your tests: